paullasarev/lodash-lens/README.md

 ## Motivation

-Functional [Lenses](https://blog.csssr.ru/2016/07/08/lenses) is a great concept which helps keep code clean and consise.
+Functional [Lenses](https://blog.csssr.ru/2016/07/08/lenses) is a great concept which helps keep code clean and concise.

 Using lens allows to to manupulate object internals in an immutable way.